DvidMakesThings/HW_10-In-Rack_PDU/src/Readme.md

-# 10-Inch_Rack-PDU Project Design files
+# ENERGIS - The Managed PDU Project for 10-Inch Rack - Design files

 This repository contains source files for software and hardware designs related to the 10-Inch_Rack-PDU project.